-Employers can be held liable for harassment by supervisors,
+Employers can be held liable for harassment by supervisors, coworkers,

-include information on what sexual harassment is,
+employees should include information on what sexual harassment is,

 how to prevent it, and how to report harassment at work.

-Most states have laws prohibiting sexual harassment in the workplace.
+Most states have laws prohibiting sexual harassment in

-harassment training for supervisors.
+Maine, require sexual harassment training for supervisors.
 Massachusetts

 to give each employee a written copy.